TLDar/ChromaDB_Playground/README.md

 ## Content

-This repository currently contains a set of Jupyter notebooks used for experimenting with various tools and technologies (ChromaDB, embeddings, RAG).
+This repository contains a set of Jupyter notebooks used for experimenting with various tools and technologies (ChromaDB, embeddings, RAG).
+It also includes a Streamlit app that provides a user-friendly interface for querying a research paper using a RAG pipeline powered by an LLM.

 ## Project Genesis